Basic Policy on Sustainability

 Contributions toward Achieving the SDGs

-Creating social value through business worldwide and promoting management focusing on ESG standards
+Creating social value through business worldwide and promoting management focusing on sustainability

-Brother will generate social value through business around the world and promote management focusing on ESG standards, tackling the following four priorities to help achieve the 17 Sustainable Development Goals (SDGs), adopted by the United Nations.
+Brother will generate social value through business around the world and promote management focusing on sustainability, tackling the following four priorities to help achieve the 17 Sustainable Development Goals (SDGs), adopted by the United Nations.

 1. Seek to provide innovative products and services that make our customers happy